arshbot/Hail-Swift/README.md

 • Basic bitcoin functionality has been added.

 ### Next Update
 • Problems with bcoin's scanning methods and a lack of a websocket for new tx notifications prevent sending and receiving balances serverside although clientside functionality exists.
-Fixes will be in node.js for the backend
+Fixes will be in node.js for the backend.

 • Litecoin functionality is being researched